DecisionToolkit/dsntk-java-server/README.md

 - **POST** http://127.0.0.1:22023/api/rest/v1/rpc/evaluate

-  This endpoint is used directly by **Decision Toolkit** to evaluate Java functions.
+  This endpoint is used directly by **DecisionToolkit** to evaluate Java functions.

 ## License